Last updated

 You now have the necessary information to display the search results to the traveller.

-Select the data from both the cars/search and car/details responses to provide the level of information that is appropriate for your particular business scenario.
+Use data from both the cars/search and car/details responses to provide the level of detail suited to your business needs.

 Recommendations